-After a career in libraries, I began writing in retirement and have had stories published by Scribble, Best of British, Tales of the Forest, Flash Fiction Magazine, The Poet, (2020 editions, On the Road and Christmas) To Hull and Back Short Story Anthology 2018, and Writers Forum (Feb 2121).
+After a career in libraries, I began writing in retirement and have had stories published in Scribble, Best of British, Tales of the Forest, Writers Forum, SevenDays, Flash Fiction Magazine, The Poet anthologies,and To Hull and Back Short Story Anthology 2018.
+My published stories are available from Amazon and Smashwords.

-My writing has been placed in four competitions, shortlisted in five and longlisted by the National Literacy Trust.
+My writing has been placed in four competitions, shortlisted in six and longlisted by the National Literacy Trust.
 (Always the bridesmaid…)

-Published books are listed at My Writing, and I contributed stories and poems to the collections Where the Wild Winds Blow and A Following Wind from our writing group, the Whittlesey Wordsmiths.
+Published books are listed at My Writing, and I contributed stories and poems to the four anthologies from our writing group, the Whittlesey Wordsmiths.

 Most of the time, I live with my husband and dogs in Cambridgeshire’s Fens, surrounded by flat but ever-changing fields.
 At other times we live across a garden fence from London’s historic Epping Forest.